lustraka/puzzles/AoC2022/Readme.md

   - Part I copies a [solution](https://www.reddit.com/r/adventofcode/comments/zgnice/comment/iziia6w/?utm_source=reddit&utm_medium=web2x&context=3) by *zniperr* with iterators.
 It is short and elegant, but I can hardly wrapp my head around it.
 How he was able to translate the problem into this algorithm?
   - Part II - dtto.
 - [Day 10](https://adventofcode.com/2022/day/10): Cathode-Ray Tube [[AoC22_10.ipynb](AoC22_10.ipynb)]
-  - Part I
+  - Part I uses an iterator and `enumerate`.
+To function properly, `enumerate` needs number `1` as an initial value!
-  - Part II
+  - Part II replicates an algorithm from [engineeringfordatascience.com](https://engineeringfordatascience.com).
 - [Day 11](https://adventofcode.com/2022/day/11): [[AoC22_11.ipynb](AoC22_11.ipynb)]
   - Part I
   - Part II